How do you get service credits in the scheme?

 If you are working as an Employee

-Employees have their employment in the building and construction industry recorded by the Corporation from information provided by their employers.
+Employees have their employment in the building and construction industry recorded by LSC from information provided by their employers.

-Employers are required to register with the Corporation and advise when they start and end workers' employment.
+Employers are required to register with us and advise when they start and end workers' employment.
 Each financial year, employers are required to check and confirm all their registered workers, and their recorded service.
-From this information the Corporation adds service to the worker's record.
+From this information service is added to the worker's record.

-An Annual Statement is made available to each registered worker via the Worker Portal from September through to January, and shows the total recorded service for the previous financial year.
-It is important that workers check their statements to ensure all their building and construction work performed in NSW is listed, and to notify the Corporation of any missing service.
+An annual statement is available for registered workers via the Worker Portal from September to January.
+The annual statement shows the total recorded service for the previous financial year.
+It is important that workers check their statements to ensure all eligible work is listed and notify the corporation of any missing service.

 Further Information